Your Conversion Rate Optimization Guide for Better Results

 Keep in mind that the cart abandonment rate also depends on things such as:

-Besides eCommerce, there are also businesses where the deals must be closed by sales consultants or customer service personnel.
+In addition to eCommerce, there are businesses where deals must be closed by sales consultants or customer service personnel.
 In these cases, they might be considered the final step of the funnel.

 There are many variables regarding the customer service experience, but as a rule of thumb, evaluate how the personnel interacts with leads.
 Sometimes, adjusting the selling technique and training is all it takes to improve sales considerably.